 There are lots of reasons why a blog might fail.
 Chief among them is not putting in the time and effort required to produce and promote regular, quality content that meets the needs of the target market.

 Sometimes brands just don’t understand the value of promoting their content.
 They just publish posts and hope people will read them.
-(But even if a post has been perfectly optimised for search engines, this just doesn’t work — you have to promote and distribute blog posts if you want them to get lots of traffic.)
+This just doesn’t work — you have to promote and distribute blog posts, using SEO at a minimum and ideally with social media, email, or other promotion tools as well, if you want them to get lots of traffic.

 Often though, it’s because the content is terrible or just doesn’t provide value to the intended audience.